Can Bearded Dragons Eat Grapes?

 You can peel the grapes if you prefer, although if you do this, be aware that your bearded dragon may expect you to find a large leaf with which to also fan them…

-Grapes should be fed individually and with a maximum of perhaps one or two per week, as a treat.
-They should not be fed grapes routinely.
+Grapes should be fed individually (cut into small pieces though) and with a maximum of perhaps one or two per week, as a treat.
+They should not be fed grapes routinely, for the reasons listed above.

 Nutritional Data For Grapes For Bearded Dragons